gorkem-oktay/State-Pattern/README.md

         service.sendRequest();
         scene.open("Map");
         System.out.println("Combat ended...");
+        System.out.println();
     }

     // Getters
 }
 ```

 With doing this, we collected all subsystem under the same roof and entering or ending combat mode are became a lot easier.
-And if we need to access any
+And if any subsystem is specifically needed to access, we can do it via getter methods and make changes to meet that specific needs.
+And that is the Facade Pattern.
+It is so simple, yet powerful.
+It makes subsystems easier to use.